 Sequence divergence between Choosy and Non-Choosy populations

 Whole-genome resequencing of pools of individuals representing two Choosy and two Non-Choosy populations of M. m. musculus (see Figure 1a and Table S1 for a detailed sample description) identified a total of 28,500,265 SNPs in the dataset after stringent filtering.
-Genetic dissimilarity indexes estimated from the scaled genome-wide covariance matrix of the population allele frequencies (Ω matrix, produced by the program BayPass) indicated that the two Choosy populations do not cluster together (Figure 1b).a situation that (Raufaste et al. 2005)makes the identification of outlier divergent loci in the Focal Test comparing Choosy and Non-Choosy populations (Figure 1c) conservative.
+Genetic dissimilarity indexes estimated from the scaled genome-wide covariance matrix of the population allele frequencies (Ω matrix, produced by the program BayPass) indicated that the two Choosy populations do not cluster together (Figure 1b).
+This result could be explained by the dense river network in Jutland acting as geographic barriers to migration and hence influencing population structure (Raufaste et al. 2005).
+Interestingly, this pattern of population relatedness makes the identification of outlier divergent loci in the Focal Test comparing Choosy and Non-Choosy populations (Figure 1c) conservative.
 A Control Test was performed to remove outlier loci from the Focal Test representing population-specific divergence and therefore not a consistent divergence between both Choosy versus both Non-Choosy populations (Figure 1c and Methods).

 Outlier SNPs